MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-217-Capital-Adequacy-Bank-Holding-Companies-Savings-Loan-Holding-Companies-State-Member-Banks-Regulation-Q/subpart-C-Definition-Capital/section-217.20.md

 (2) Total capital minority interest, subject to the limitations set forth in § 217.21(e), that is not included in the Board-regulated institution's tier 1 capital.

-(3) ALLL up to 1.25 percent of the Board-regulated institution's standardized total risk-weighted assets not including any amount of the ALLL (and excluding in the case of a market risk Board-regulated institution, its standardized market risk-weighted assets).
+(3) ALLL or AACL, as applicable, up to 1.25 percent of the Board-regulated institution's standardized total risk-weighted assets not including any amount of the ALLL or AACL, as applicable (and excluding in the case of a market risk Board-regulated institution, its standardized market risk-weighted assets).

 (4) Any instrument that qualified as tier 2 capital under the Board's general risk-based capital rules under 12 CFR part 208, appendix A, 12 CFR part 225, appendix A as then in effect, that were issued under the Small Business Jobs Act of 2010,19 or prior to October 4, 2010, under the Emergency Economic Stabilization Act of 2008.20